rolfvdhulst/matrec/README.md

 and a row-wise algorithm, which is based on our recent work:

 Rolf van der Hulst, Matthias Walter, (2024) A Row-wise Algorithm for Graph Realization.
-[Arxiv link]()
+[Arxiv link](https://arxiv.org/abs/2408.12869)

 In Network.h, we adapted the algorithms from Graphic.h to the network matrix setting.
 If you use this software in a publication, please cite our preprint.

+This project is supported by the Dutch Research Council (NWO) on grant number OCENW.M20.151.

 ### Dependencies
 The library has no dependencies.